 What is a SOC Bridge Letter

-A SOC Bridge Letter, also known as a gap or coverage letter, is a document provided by an organization’s management or service auditor that addresses the gap between two Service Organization Control (SOC) reports, usually the period between the end of the previous SOC reporting period and the start of the new reporting period.
+A SOC Bridge Letter, also known as a gap or coverage letter, is a document provided by an organization’s management or service auditor that addresses the gap between two System and Organization Controls (SOC) reports, usually the period between the end of the previous SOC reporting period and the start of the new reporting period.
 A bridge letter should only be used as a temporary measure to assure stakeholders of the organization’s commitment to maintaining an effective control environment, to account for any delays or gaps in the reporting periods.

 It’s important to note that a bridge letter is not a substitute for a full SOC 1 or SOC 2 report.
 Additionally, a bridge letter is meant to cover a relatively short gap between two SOC 2 reporting periods.
 Issuing a bridge letter to cover a long gap between SOC reports could raise concerns among clients and stakeholders about the effectiveness and continuity of the organization’s internal controls.
 Organizations should strive to minimize the gap between SOC 2 reporting periods and promptly complete their next SOC 2 audit.
 This would help maintain transparency, build trust, and demonstrate the organization’s commitment to maintaining a robust control environment.